jakehofgard/jakehofgard.github.io/_pages/reading.md

 *Five Ways to Forgiveness* by Ursula LeGuin

 ### Mountains
-[This](https://www.nwhikers.net/forums/viewtopic.php?t=8039587) immensely impressive description of family's circumnavigation Mt.
+[This](https://www.nwhikers.net/forums/viewtopic.php?t=8039587) immensely impressive description of a family's circumnavigation of Mt.
 Olympus in Washington's Olympic Mountains.

 [This](https://www.14ers.com/php14ers/tripreport.php?trip=20720) compelling report of climbing all of Wyoming's remote 13ers by Eli Boardman.